singularityhub/sregistry/docs/_docs/install/server.md

 ```

 When the trace is running, you should be able to do some operation and see output.
+(It will just hang there open while it's waiting for you to try a push).
 This is really helpful for debugging!

 ```bash